 While details of its powertrain remain a mystery for now, it is fair to expect a derivative of the Nexon EV’s 30.2 kWh pack (and the Ziptron electrical platform) which has an ARAI certified range of 312 km.
 Tata Motors’ top boss Shailesh Chandra has hinted on a multi-range variant strategy for upcoming Tata electric cars and hence one can expect a low-priced version that has sufficient range for city use.

-As reported earlier, bookings for the Mahindra eKUV100, or eKUV, are expected to start this month and a launch could take place prior to Diwali.
-At an expected price of INR 6.75 lakhs (e-Showroom, Delhi including FAME-II and state subsidies for limited period), the MESMA 48 powered eKUV is claimed to deliver 147 km of range (as stated during the 2020 Auto Expo, however we think this number could have improved since then).
+As reported earlier, bookings for the Mahindra eKUV100, or eKUV, are expected to start in December and a launch could take place by end of January.
+At an expected price of INR 8.25 lakhs (ex-Showroom, Delhi including FAME-II subsidy), the MESMA 48 powered eKUV is claimed to deliver 147 km of range (as stated during the 2020 Auto Expo, however we think this number could have improved since then).
 The eKUV targets the fleet operators though the company believes there would be takers for it in the personal car segment too.

 M&M will also launch the Mahindra eXUV300 towards the end of 2021 on its high voltage MESMA 350 (Mahindra Electric Scalable and Modular Architecture with 350-volt powertrain) platform positioned above the eKUV targeting the Tata Nexon EV and personal car owners.
 It doesn’t feature in this list as the starting price is expected at around Rs 12 lakh.

 Maruti XL5/Wagon R based EV